Updated August 16, 2023

 So now we see that we have 9 other products to go.
-In real case scenarios, this could go up to hundreds or thousands of rows.
+This could go up to hundreds or thousands of rows in real-case scenarios.
 It becomes difficult to nearly impossible to go about writing the formula for each row simply.

 Hence, we will use the Relative Reference feature of Excel and copy the contents of cell I2 and paste in all of the remaining cells in the table for the column Sale Price or simply drag the formula from cell I2 to the rest of the rows in that column and get the results for the whole table in less than 5 seconds.

-We can either press Ctrl + D or simply Copy and Paste the cell I2 to all the selected cells.
+We can press Ctrl + D or Copy and Paste the cell I2 to all the selected cells.

 Things to Remember

 - While copying the Excel formulae, relative referencing is generally what is desired.
 This is the reason why this is the default behavior of Excel.
 But sometimes, the objective might be to apply absolute Reference rather than relative Reference.
 Absolute Reference is making a cell reference fixed to an absolute cell address, due to which, when the formula is copied, it remains unaltered.

 - Absolutely no dollar signs are required!
-With Relative referencing, when we copy the formula from one place to others, the formula will adapt accordingly.
-So, if we type =B1+B2 into the cell B3 and then drag or copy-paste the same formula into the cell C3, a relative reference would automatically adjust the formula to =C1+C2.
+With Relative referencing, when we copy the formula from one place to another, the formula will adapt accordingly.
+So, if we type =B1+B2 into cell B3 and then drag or copy-paste the same formula into cell C3, a relative reference automatically adjusts the formula to =C1+C2.

-- With Relative referencing, the referred cells automatically adjust themselves in the formula as per your movement, either to the right, left, upward or downwards.
+- With Relative referencing, the referred cells automatically adjust themselves in the formula per your movement, either to the right, left, upward, or downwards.